CCTP-802: Art and Media Interface(d)

 As a concluding case study, we will investigate the Google Art Project platform (recently re-branded as Google Arts and Culture) and other online cultural data projects, and inquire into the complex issues of design and social institutions for how or whether online platforms can mediate (or re-mediate) the institutional function of the museum, the cultural categories of art and art genres, and the complex knowledge that we value for cultural interpretation.

-With historical and conceptual background developed in the course, we will use artworks and artefacts in their museum contexts as cases for developing research questions and applying theory and methods for in-depth interpretation and analysis.
-Students will develop their own research projects based on artworks, photography, and other artefacts in Washington area museums.
+With historical and conceptual background developed in the course, we will use artworks and artefacts in their museum contexts (whether on-site or virtual views) as cases for developing research questions and applying theory and methods for in-depth interpretation and analysis.
+Students will develop their own research projects based on artworks, photography, and other artefacts in Washington area museums, whether by visiting them personally and/or by presentation in “virtual museum” interfaces.

 Course Objectives and Outcomes